paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-014-agricultural-experiment-stations.md

 **(b) Allowable administrative costs** Not more than 3 percent of the funds made available for any project for an agricultural research facility shall be available for administration of the project.

-**(c) Maximum amount** Not more than 25 percent of the funds made available pursuant to subsection (a) for any fiscal year shall be used for any single agricultural research facility project.
+**(c) Maximum amount** Not more than 25 percent of the funds made available pursuant to subsections (a) and (e) for any fiscal year shall be used for any single agricultural research facility project.

 **(d) Project limitation** An entity eligible to receive funds under this subchapter may receive funds for only one project at a time.

+**(e) Mandatory funding** Subject to subsections (b), (c), and (d), of the funds of the Commodity Credit Corporation, the Secretary shall make available to carry out the competitive grant program under [section 390b of this title](./chapter-014-agricultural-experiment-stations.md#section-390b) $125,000,000 for fiscal year 2026 and each fiscal year thereafter.

 ### Statutory Notes